By Martin Hajek

 The leaves and flowers are particularly rich in antioxidants and phytonutrients which combat cancer.
 Due to the Dandelion’s free radical-fighting abilities, it was shown being effective in killing different cancers cells.
 Also, dandelion may slow cancer growth and prevent it from spreading.
 In addition, Herbal and folk medicine uses dandelion as a prevention for breast and prostate cancer.

 As mentioned earlier, this plant is very high in vitamin K which significantly reduces the risk of cancer, according to a study.
 In fact, Vitamin K has been shown to be effective as a natural cancer treatment.

 Dandelion root has been lately studied for its cancer-fighting potential, and the results seem really encouraging.
 For example, a Canadian study from 2011 states that dandelion root extract induces melanoma cell death without affecting the healthy cells.
 The conclusion of that study is: “dandelion root exhibits a potential non-toxic option to conventional leukemia treatment.”

 Furthermore, this plant contains the compound Luteolin, which is a potent flavonoid with potential for cancer prevention and therapy.
 In fact, it destroys vital components of cancer cells when it attaches to them, making them ineffective and unable to reproduce.
 (According to a prostate cancer study).

 Dandelion is also beneficial in several skin disorders.
 Typically, you can use it with success in several skin conditions, including acne.

-The sap of dandelion stem helps fights skin infections as it is highly alkaline.
+The sap of the dandelion stem helps fight skin infections as it is highly alkaline.
 The juice also aids eczema and psoriasis, but also warts.

 Excess toxins in our livers may be responsible for many skin and face problems, so drinking dandelion tea helps to clean out your skin as well.